owncloud/ocis-charts/deployments/ocis-office/README.md

 ## Introduction

 This example shows how to deploy oCIS with Collabora and OnlyOffice as Office.
+It also brings Tika for fulltext search extraction.
-It will deploy an oCIS instance, Collabora and OnlyOffice, preconfigured to work together.
+It will deploy an oCIS instance, Collabora and OnlyOffice and Tika, preconfigured to work together.

 ***Note***: This example is not intended for production use.
-It is intended to get a working oCIS with Collabora and OnlyOffice running in Kubernetes as quickly as possible.
+It is intended to get a working oCIS with Collabora, OnlyOffice and Tika running in Kubernetes as quickly as possible.
 It is not hardened in any way.

 ## Getting started